Nick McLoughlin | Miranda Wynne | Chloé Hung | Lindsey Moore Ford

 The One About the Writer: Joseph Mango

 Joseph Mango earned his MFA at NYU’s Tisch School of the Arts in 2014 where he received a full Department Fellowship to attend.
 At NYU, he received the 2014 Dramatic Writing Chair’s Award and a 2014 NYU President’s Service Award.
-One of his screenplays, James Dean America, won the 2014 NYU Dramatic Writing Screenplay Showcase and was a semi-finalist in the 2015 Final Draft Big Break Screenwriting Contest.
 He wrote the first draft of The One With Friends at NYU in a class taught by Pulitzer Prize and Obie Award winning playwright Annie Baker (The Flick, Circle Mirror Transformation, John).
 Joseph received his BA in American Studies/English from the University of Southern California where one of his TV production courses was co-taught by veteran TV director Peter Bonerz (who directed multiple episodes of Friends).
 Joseph worked as a film production assistant and video playback production coordinator (Ugly Betty, Dirt, Monk, The Riches, Life).
 He currently works at the UCLA Center for Health Services and Society where he co-leads the Narratives Project with Dr. Bowen Chung and is the project coordinator for the Technology/Communications Core for the UCLA Center of Excellence for Behavioral Health.
 Outside of work, Joseph is a film enthusiast as well as a pizza and pancake connoisseur (unofficially).

 FAVORITE EPISODES OF FRIENDS: “The One With the Prom Video”; “The One With the Blackout”: “The One Where Ross Got High”; “The One Where Everybody Finds Out”

 The One About the Director: Ashley Griggs